Teacher(s)

 - case studies (APP) which will give the student the opportunity to discover certain notions through problems.

-Homework and mini-projects may also be offered.
+Homework and mini-projects may also be offered and their evaluation will not contribute to the final grade.

 Examples related to sustainable development and transition will be evoked.